grycap/oscar/examples/radiomics/README.md

 # Radiomics with Keras and TF

-Use-case about the handling of RHD through image computing and Artificial Intelligence (AI).
+Use-case about the handling of Rheumatic Heart Disease (RHD) through image computing and Artificial Intelligence (AI).

 Example from the [ATMOSPHERE Project](https://www.atmosphere-eubrazil.eu/).
 Cloned from: https://github.com/eubr-atmosphere/radiomics.